KenKundert/nestedtext/doc/techniques.rst

 One of the benefits of *NestedText* is that no escaping of special characters is ever needed.
-However, you might find it helpful to add your own support for removing escaped newlines in multi-line strings.
+However, you might find it helpful to add your own support for removing escaped newlines in multiline strings.
 Doing so allows you to keep your lines short in the source document so as to make them easier to interpret in windows of limited width.